viableindustries/Snapology-Flask-OAuthlib/docs/oauth2.rst

-In the sample code, there is a ``get_current_user`` method, that will return the current user object, you should implement it yourself.
+In the sample code, there is a ``get_current_user`` method, that will return the current user object.
+You should implement it yourself.

-The ``request`` object is defined by ``OAuthlib``, you can get at least this much
+The ``request`` object is defined by ``OAuthlib``.
+You can get at least this much
 information:

 - client: client model object